-For construction of shoulder-only areas, bike/shared use paths, and sidewalks areas, a LOT is defined as 2,000 feet or one Day's Production, whichever is greater.
+For construction of shoulder-only areas, shared use paths, and sidewalks areas, a LOT is defined as a single lift of finished embankment not to exceed 2000 feet.

 Isolated compaction operations will be considered as separate LOTS.
 For multiple phase construction, a LOT shall not extend beyond the limits of the phase.